GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Evaluation

 \subsubsection{Accuracy of GateKeeper-GPU with respect to Edlib}

 In the first phase of accuracy analyses, we evaluate the accuracy of GateKeeper-GPU against Edlib using data sets with three different read lengths.
-We exclude the undefined pairs for both of the tools in this series of tests with the purpose of indicating the actual numbers of accepts and rejects without skipping filtration.
+We exclude the undefined pairs for both tools in this test series to indicate the actual numbers of accepts and rejects without skipping filtration.
 We perform the experiments on the data sets that include the pairs with $5\%$ of their length error allowance by mrFAST.
-With this rule being set; Set\_3, Set\_6 and Set\_10 contain reads and mrFAST's candidates for error thresholds respectively 5, 6, and 12 \touchup{(Sup.
-Table S.1)}.
-We perform experiments on these data sets with filtering error threshold from $0\%$ to $10\%$ of their corresponding read length.
-Additionally, we carry out accuracy tests with potential mappings of Minimap2, as described in detail in \touchup{Section 4.1}.
-According to \editedII{a} comparison with Edlib's global alignment results, GateKeeper-GPU's false reject count is always $0$ for all of the data sets, indicating that it never rejects a true extendable read and reference segment pair.
-For mrFAST's potential mappings, \touchup{Figure 4} illustrates \editedII{the number of false accepts and true rejects, and the false accept rate as a percentage of number of false accepts over the number of rejected pairs by Edlib}, with respect to the error threshold.\cut{\touchup{Figure 5.4} depicts the same information for Minimap2 data sets.
-This enables us to have a comparison for GateKeeper-GPU's reduction in potential mappings produced by different tools.} The detailed results of these experiments and the figures for the remaining data sets are available in \touchup{Sup.
-Material IV}.
+With this rule being set; Set\_3, Set\_6, and Set\_10 contain reads and mrFAST's candidates for error thresholds respectively 5, 6, and 12 (Sup.
+Table S.1).
+We perform experiments on these data sets with filtering error thresholds from $0\%$ to $10\%$ of their corresponding read length.
+Additionally, we carry out accuracy tests with potential mappings of Minimap2, as described in detail in Section 4.1.

+Compared with Edlib's global alignment results, GateKeeper-GPU's false reject count is always $0$ for all data sets, indicating that it never rejects a true extendable read and reference segment pair.
+For mrFAST's potential mappings, Figure \ref{fig:acc_e5_100bp_stacked} illustrates the number of false accepts and true rejects and the false accept rate as a percentage of the number of false accepts over the number of rejected pairs by Edlib, with respect to the error threshold.
+The detailed results of these experiments and the figures for the remaining data sets are available in Sup.
+Material IV.